If you came to this page directly, you might wish to read a page with an introduction to this section first.

 The castle is built with a local limestone, but basalt stones were used for the towers.
 They came from Hauran, a region north of Qasr al-Hallabat and most likely from Umm al-Jimal, a town entirely built with basalt.
 146 stones bear Greek inscriptions: most of them are part of the Edict of Anastasius I, Byzantine Emperor in 491-518, a document dealing with the military administration of the frontier provinces.

-Small Museum of Qasr al-Hallabat: (left-above) stones bearing inscriptions on display near the entrance; (right-above) a decorative relief; (left-below) first stone of the inscription beginning with the word autocrator (emperor); (right-below) small capital bearing a cross between palm leaves
+Small Museum of Qasr al-Hallabat: (left-above) stones bearing inscriptions on display near the entrance; (right-above) a decorative relief; (left-below) first stone of the inscription beginning with the word "autokrator" (emperor); (right-below) small capital bearing a cross between palm leaves

-View from the main entrance
+View from the former gateway

 The overall design recalls Qasr al-Hayr al-Sharqi as it had a pool at the centre of the courtyard and a mosque near the entrance.
+You may wish to see Anjar, an Umayyad town in Lebanon.

 Main hall (mostly reconstructed)